in4cio/TestsOverSSH/README.md

   `> ./see-results.sh` (to see a summary of all results and export them);
   `> ./see-all.sh`     (to see scores per question for all students).

-#   Copyright Notice
+#   Copyright and Licence

+  Copyright and licence in `LICENCE.md`.

-  Developed by Pedro R. M. Inácio (c)
+  Developed by Pedro R. M. Inácio
   Department of Computer Science
   Universidade da Beira Interior